Graph Learning Across Data Silos: Experiments

 \textit{4) Baselines: }We employ three categories of baselines. (\romannumeral1) We learn all local graphs independently (IGL), which enjoys full privacy as local clients do not release any data, including model updates. (\romannumeral2) We use two traditional FL algorithm, FedAvg \cite{mcmahan2017communication} and FedProx \cite{li2020federated1}, to solve the following problem \begin{shrinkfix}

-\end{shrinkfix} where $N^{\prime} = \sum_{i=1}^I N_i$.
-The model learns a global graph collaboratively using data from all clients regardless of data heterogeneity. (\romannumeral3) We leverage two personalized FL algorithms, MRMTL \cite{liu2022privacy} and Ditto \cite{li2021ditto}, to jointly learn all local graphs by further considering data heterogeneity.
+\end{shrinkfix} The model learns a global graph collaboratively using data from all clients regardless of data heterogeneity. (\romannumeral3) We leverage two personalized FL algorithms, MRMTL \cite{liu2022privacy} and Ditto \cite{li2021ditto}, to jointly learn all local graphs by further considering data heterogeneity.
+See supplementary materials for more details on how they are applied to multiple graph learning.
 For our algorithm, we use PPGL-L and PPGL-C to represent the learned local and consensus graphs, respectively.

 \textit{5) Determination of parameters: } For our model, $\alpha$ is fixed as $1$, and $\beta$ is selected as the value achieving the best $\mathrm{FS}$ in IGL.
 Parameters $\nu$ and $\lambda$ are determined by grid search in $[1,100]$ and $[0.01, 1]$.
 On algorithmic side, we set $\xi = 0.9, K_i^{(t)} =K = 5, T = 50$.
 The stepsize $\eta_w$ is $0.005$, which is small enough to satisfy $\eta_w \leq 1/ L_{max}$.
 Moreover, we let $I = 5$ and $\sigma_w = 0.1$ for synthetic data.
 All parameters of baselines are selected as those achieving the best $\mathrm{FS}$ values.